 Most translations, however, merely say, “and he shall return” or “then he shall return”.
 More likely these versions are correct: it would certainly fit better the modern situation.
-In the old days a king, traveling by ship or by land with his troops, might easily stop on his way to attack a city; but nowadays, traveling by air, that scenario would be less likely.
+That is, he can return to his land and then launch his missiles or send in his forces by airplane.
+He won’t be travelling by ship or by land with his troops, but returning quickly by airplane.

-It would seem that the “king of the North”, after his great victory over the “king of the South” (in verses 25-26),would like to extend his already broad reach to make a full conquest over the Middle East.
-Probably then, this will be his motive for returning “toward the south”.
+After his great victory over the “king of the South” (in verses 25-26), the “king of the North” may want to extend his already broad reach to make a full conquest over the Middle East.
+This then could be his motive for returning “toward the south”.
 The main thing standing in his way at this point is the “holy covenant” – which the western powers, especially the U.S. and Britain, will insist on upholding.
-So besides the religious aspect of the “holy covenant”, there will also be these political considerations; and this may be why it is described as a “league” in verse 23.
+So, besides the religious aspect of the “holy covenant”, there will also be these political considerations (which probably has something to do with why it is described as a “league” in verse 23).

-“It shall not be like… the latter”.
-This probably refers to the final great conquest over the “king of the South” when the “king of the North… shall do according to his own will” and “shall also enter the Glorious Land… and the land of Egypt shall not escape”.
+The “latter” return to the south probably refers to the final great conquest over the “king of the South” when the “king of the North… shall do according to his own will” and “shall also enter the Glorious Land… and the land of Egypt shall not escape”.
 (11:36, 41-42)

 But at this point in time the Antichrist is not able to “do according to his own will”, and instead of some glorious victory, he suffers some kind of humiliating defeat and has to make a temporary retreat.
 His planned invasion is thwarted, as we learn in the next verse.
 It doesn’t pan out, unlike the triumphant former and latter conquests described in verse 25 (or verses 15-16) and verses 41-42.

-In this section of the prophetic message (verses 30-35), the signpost to tell us where we are is clear – “even to the time of the end: because it is yet for a time appointed.”
+This section of the prophetic message (verses 30-35) outlines that most crucial moment in human history – the event that kicks off the last 3½ years of Great Tribulation, coming immediately before the Return of Christ.
+And the signpost to tell us when this will happen is written: “even to the time of the end: because it is yet for a time appointed.”
 (11:35)

 It was an historic scene: the Roman drew a circle in the sand about the king and demanded, before he stepped out of it, his answer to their question: would he withdraw from Egypt?
 This humiliating experience aroused Antiochus’ fury, which he took out on the Jewish people.
 Not surprisingly, most commentaries on this verse interpret it as having been fulfilled in this particular ancient historical event.

-Truly enough, it was an outstanding incident and does seem to fit into what this verse says (except for the fact that the “ships” come from Cyprus, not Rome).
+Truly enough, it was an outstanding incident and does seem to fit into what this verse says – except for the fact that the “ships” come from Cyprus and not from Rome (via Cyprus).
 But recent historical developments seem to point towards a more complete fulfillment coming in events of the near future.
 And these modern developments fit rather well the details of this Scripture.
-And, of course, we shouldn’t forget that, according to the overall context of these verses, only future events (of the End Time) can fit as the primary fulfillment of them.
+And, of course, we shouldn’t forget that, according to the overall context of these verses, only future events (of the End Time) would fit as the primary, most accurate fulfillment of them.

-So although this incident from ancient times appears in some ways to fulfill this Scripture, it should be kept in mind that the ancient event is more like a backdrop or setting for what is to come; mainly, it serves to point us towards understanding that the “king of the North” will suffer some sort of humiliating defeat that will arouse his anger against the “holy covenant”.
+So although this incident from ancient times fits remarkably close to what Scripture says, it should be kept in mind that the ancient event is more like a backdrop or setting for what is to come; mainly, it serves to point us towards understanding that the “king of the North” will suffer some sort of humiliating defeat that will arouse his anger against the “holy covenant”.
 In the ancient time that confrontation came in the form of a diplomatic mission; but the phrase “ships from Cyprus shall come against him” suggests that what is about to happen in the future is actually a military confrontation.

 How then might we apply this verse to the near future?
 It would seem that, at some point during his campaign to renew and finish off the war with the “king of the south” and/or with Israel, he will be forced to back off when “ships from Cyprus shall come against him”.
 These “ships” could include “air ships” or warplanes, as well as modern destroyers, submarines, and aircraft carriers.